Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Results and Discussion

+In the 2D PIC simulation, regions with $ K_v > 3 $ occupy less than $ 17\% $ of the total simulation volume, while regions with $ K_B > 3 $ occupy less than $ 15\% $.
+These relatively small volume fractions indicate that the dominant mechanism of cross-scale energy transfer is a continuous turbulent cascade, rather than sporadic dissipation in localized intermittent structures.
+This also suggests that particle heating in the simulation is primarily driven by the broadband cascade and associated resonant interactions, with intermittency providing only a secondary contribution.

-For the 2D PIC simulation, the electron temperature increases over time at a significantly faster rate than that of the protons (Fig. \ref{fig4}(a)).
-A comparison of temperature evolution between intermittent and non-intermittent regions reveals that protons undergo preferential heating in intermittent structures, while electron temperature shows no clear correlation with intermittency (Fig. \ref{fig4}(b)).
-Similarly, in the 3D hybrid simulation, the low thermal velocity suppresses resonant interactions, resulting in proton heating mainly concentrated near the region with stronger velocity field divergence (Figs. \ref{fig4}(c) and \ref{fig4}(d)).
-This contrast indicates that electron heating is primarily from resonant interactions with fluctuations generated by the turbulent cascade and provide direct evidence for the coexistence of energy cascade and TTD even in steepened compressible turbulence.
+For the 2D PIC simulation, the electron temperature increases over time at a substantially faster rate than that of the protons (Figure \ref{fig4}(a)), reflecting the electrons’ ability to resonate efficiently with a broad range of turbulent fluctuations.
+A comparison of temperature evolution between intermittent and non-intermittent regions shows that protons undergo preferential heating within intermittent, jump-like structures, whereas the electron temperature exhibits no clear correlation with intermittency (Figure \ref{fig4}(b)).
+This difference arises because electron heating is dominated by resonant wave-particle interactions with broadband fluctuations generated by the turbulent cascade, rather than by localized dissipation events.

-\textit{Acknowledgments}---We acknowledge the computing resources from the high-performance computers at the NHR center NHR@ZIB, with the project No. bbp00080.
-The hybridVPIC simulation code is available at \url{https://github.com/lanl/vpic-kokkos/tree/hybridVPIC} and VPIC simulation code is available at \url{https://github.com/lanl/vpic}.
+Similarly, in the 3D hybrid simulation, the low proton thermal velocity $ v_{\mathrm{th},p} $ relative to the fast-mode phase speed $ v_{\mathrm{ph}} $ suppresses efficient resonance, resulting in proton heating being almost concentrated near regions of strong velocity-field divergence (Figures \ref{fig4}(c) and \ref{fig4}(d)), consistent with compression-driven heating mechanisms.
+This contrast between electron and proton heating provides direct evidence for the coexistence of a large-scale turbulent cascade and TTD, even in steepened compressible turbulence, and highlights the distinct pathways through which different particle species gain energy in collisionless plasmas.